richabhowmik03/data-label/README.md

 # Data Labeling Engine

-A clean and simple data labeling system that automatically processes JSON payloads using user-defined rules and provides real-time analytics.
-Built with React and Vercel serverless functions.
+A sophisticated data labeling system that automatically processes JSON payloads using user-defined rules and provides comprehensive analytics.
+Built with React, Node.js, and Supabase for reliable data persistence.

 ##  Features